 Board-and-batten siding is an American classic that has been used since our nation's early days.
 Board-and-batten, sometimes referred to as barn siding, is a vertical design created by using wide boards, such as cedar or pine, spaced with narrower strips, the battens, covering the places where the wide boards come together.
 There are no standard board or batten widths or spacings, so feel free to innovate.
 It is possible to develop varying patterns, such as 1x3-inch battens and 1x10-inch boards alternated with 1x3-inch battens and 1x5-inch boards, to create further interest.

-This siding can be installed directly over a flat surface such as plywood with a moisture barrier between.
-Wide boards are placed first and then battens are used to cover the spaces between the boards.
+This siding can be installed directly over a flat surface, such as plywood, with a moisture barrier between layers.
+Wide boards are placed first, then battens are used to cover the spaces between the boards.

 Engineered wood siding is made with wood castoffs, such as sawdust, and bonding agents.
 It is a strong, lightweight product that is less expensive than real wood.
 Engineered wood comes in an array of typical wood siding styles.
 It does need to be painted for weatherproofing purposes, but factory-applied finishes are available.
 The standard life expectancy, if installed properly and maintained, is about 20-30 years.